Effects of stellar-mass primordial black holes on first star formation: Summary and Conclusions

 \item In the simulated over-dense regions, the collapse time generally increases with $f_{\rm PBH}$, such that with respect to $\rm \Lambda CDM$, star formation is accelerated by up to $\sim 30\ \rm Myr$ with PBHs of $f_{\rm PBH}\sim 10^{-4}-10^{-3}$, but delayed by $\sim 20-90\ \rm Myr$ for $f_{\rm PBH}\sim 0.01-0.1$.
 This implies that the effect of heating is enhanced more rapidly with increasing $f_{\rm PBH}$ than the effect of PBH perturbations.
-It is predicted by our semi-analytical model and generally confirmed in simulations that the mass threshold of efficient cooling increases with $f_{\rm PBH}$, up to $\sim 5$ (2) times the CDM value at $z\lesssim 40$ for $f_{\rm PBH}=0.1\ (10^{-3})$.
+It is predicted by our semi-analytical model and generally confirmed in simulations that the mass threshold of efficient cooling increases with $f_{\rm PBH}$, up to $\sim 5$ (2) times the CDM value {at $z\lesssim 40$} for $f_{\rm PBH}=0.1\ (10^{-3})$.
 The internal structure of haloes are also affected by PBHs, which tend to reduce the density of DM at the centre and produce shallower density profiles (when the halo contains multiple BHs), because it is more difficult to destroy substructures of DM around PBHs.
 At the outer part of the halo ($r\sim 1\ {\rm pc}-R_{\rm vir}$), the gas density profile also becomes shallower with increasing $f_{\rm PBH}$ due to the heating from PBHs and/or the structures around PBHs that may disrupt the collapse process.

-\item For PBH models with $f_{\rm PBH}\sim 10^{-4}-0.01$, our semi-analytical models predict that the cosmic collapsed mass fraction $f_{\rm col}$ in typical haloes hosting Pop~III stars in the mass range $M_{\rm h}\sim M_{\rm mol}-10^{8}\ \rm M_{\odot}$ is similar (within a factor of 2) to that of the CDM case. $f_{\rm col}$ decreases with $f_{\rm PBH}$ at $z\gtrsim 15$, and is very close to the CDM value (with $\sim 30\%$) for $f_{\rm PBH}\sim 10^{-3}-0.01$.
-When external effects (e.g. LW background and streaming motion between gas and DM) are considered that further increase the mass threshold for star formation, $f_{\rm col}$ always increases with $f_{\rm PBH}$, but remains below 2 at $z\lesssim 30$.
-In the extreme case with $f_{\rm PBH}=0.1$, $f_{\rm col}$ is significantly higher than in the CDM case, by a factor of $\gtrsim 10$ at $z\gtrsim 30$.
-Considering the slightly different trends seen in our simulations for over-dense regions, we find that structure formation is accelerated more in regions with higher initial overdensities (from the adiabatic mode). \end{itemize}
+\item {For PBH models with $f_{\rm PBH}\sim 10^{-4}-0.01$, our semi-analytical models predict that the cosmic collapsed mass fraction $f_{\rm col}$ in typical haloes hosting Pop~III stars in the mass range $M_{\rm h}\sim M_{\rm mol}-10^{8}\ \rm M_{\odot}$ is similar (within a factor of 2) to that of the CDM case. $f_{\rm col}$ is insensitive to $f_{\rm PBH}$ for $f_{\rm PBH}\sim 10^{-4}-0.01$.
+When external effects (e.g. LW background and streaming motion between gas and DM) are considered that further increase the mass threshold for star formation, $f_{\rm col}$ increases with $f_{\rm PBH}$ but remains below 2 times the CDM value at $z\lesssim 30$.
+In the extreme case with $f_{\rm PBH}=0.1$, $f_{\rm col}$ is significantly higher than in the CDM case, by a factor of $\gtrsim 10$ at $z\gtrsim 30$.} Considering the different trends seen in our simulations for over-dense regions, we find that structure formation is accelerated more in regions with higher initial overdensities (from the adiabatic mode). \end{itemize}